 Patients who are ANCA positive (reported around 40% of all patients with EGPA) tend to have a vasculitic phenotype and are more common to have myalgia, migrating polyarthralgia, weight loss, mononeuritis multiplex, and renal involvement either as crescentic or necrotizing glomerulonephritis.

 Conversely, patients without ANCA positivity tend to have an eosinophilic phenotype with a higher incidence of myocarditis.

 The presence of ANCA alone, however, is not the absolute correlate to vasculitis.
 About 47% of patients in a study by Cottin et al. had vasculitis without seropositivity for ANCA, while 29% were positive for myeloperoxidase ANCA without the presence of vasculitis.

 About 41% of patients in the same series by Cottin et al. did not have vasculitis but rather an eosinophilic tissue infiltrate and involvement.

 They, therefore, suggested isolating and recognizing a subgroup with features of vasculitis to be defined here.

 The rest of the patients will fall into the eosinophilic asthma phenotype.
 It is important to recognize that subgroup early, particularly in the presence of myocarditis with no other evidence of vasculitis.
-Overly depending on the presence of vasculitis to diagnose EGPA may result in missing out those eosinophilic asthma patients who may otherwise benefit from early targeted therapy.
+Overly depending on the presence of vasculitis to diagnose EGPA may result in missing those patients with eosinophilic asthma who may otherwise benefit from early targeted therapy.

-The primary trigger in pathogenesis in cellular level seems to be an aberrant T-helper cell pathway.
+The primary trigger in pathogenesis at the cellular level seems to be an aberrant T-helper cell pathway.